 A few things to keep in mind before you begin:

-Enough chopped vegetables to fill the jar to 1”
+- chopped vegetables, enough to fill jar to 1" below rim

-1.5 tablespoons salt (I prefer Redmond’s Real Salt or Pink Himalayan Salt)
+- 1 ½ tablespoons salt, I prefer Redmond’s Real Salt or Pink Himalayan Salt

 - Wash and chop the vegetables into bite-size pieces or sticks.